Return of the Spider Plant

 Remember those glossy cheese plants and prolific spider plants of the 1970s?
 No stylish home was complete without them.
 Now, after decades of fresh flowers and streamlined minimalism, house plants are back in fashion.
 Millennials and hipsters can’t get enough of them.
 Fiddle-leaf fig trees are trending on Instagram, and there’s even an indoor plant shop in Brighton called Spiderplant.

 It’s a welcome return.
 Adding greenery is an easy way to personalise your home.
 There are other bonuses, too.
-The health benefits of indoor plants are well established, both physical, improving air quality to help breathing, and psychological, reducing stress and improving moods.
+The health benefits of indoor plants are physical, improving air quality, and psychological, reducing stress and improving moods.
 Research has even shown people are quicker at computer tasks in rooms with plants.

 And if you’ve recently moved house and no longer have a garden, bringing the outside in with a beautiful new palm or a spectacular fern will give your green fingers something to nurture.